 Shona’s oil paintings reflect her childhood and her personality today.
 They are large, free, bright canvases that portray the world around her in a positive light.
 They can uplift the most dejected, lighten the darkest mood and provide pleasure and goodwill to those who experience the art or meet the artist.
 Shona’s work is loose and uninhibited yet highly skilled.
 It is these qualities that have seen her develop from a small-time beachfront hobbyist in a tiny town at the edge of the world, to an established, credible artist held in collections all over the world.

 The glossy magazine articles, the front-page newspaper stories, and national television coverage have all followed Shona’s career closely and provided positive critical acclaim along the way.
 Unconcerned with following rules and conventions, it was her controversial work, back in 2001 that gained her national notoriety when it was banned from public display.
 Never conventional, Shona is happier following her own path with explosive colours, textures and with high artistic integrity.

-Although half of Shona’s work is now purchased by overseas collectors, Shona remains committed to living in the clean open spaces of New Zealand.
-It is there in her beachfront studio that she has the space and freedom to form her thoughts, to experience the light & colour and to create.
+Although a third of Shona’s work is now purchased by overseas collectors, Shona remains committed to living in the clean open spaces of New Zealand.
+It is there in her Mount Maunganui studio that she has the space and freedom to form her thoughts, to experience the light & colour and to create.
 She understands how difficult and long it can be for some of her clients to secure an original work especially those based off-shore.